slogan621/tscharts/routingslip/routingslipentry.md

    **Required:**

    One or more of the following must be used to filter the results.
-Depending on what is passed, either a routingslip object or an array of routingslip object ids is returned.

    `routingslip` routingslip id.
-If specified with a station, a single routing slip entry is returned.
-Otherwise, all routing slip entries for the routing slip are returned in an array.<br />
    `station` station id.
-If specified alone, routing slips entries for all patients are returned for the station.
-If specified with routingslip, then a single routing slip entry is returned. <br />
+   `returntoclinicstation` returntoclinicstation id.
+   `nullrcs` if "true" return only entries with a NULL returntoclinicstation field.
+If "false" return only non-NULL entries.<br />
+   `states` return entries matching the specified states.
+Comma-separated list consisting of one or more of the following states: "New", "Scheduled", "Checked In", "Checked Out", "Return", and "Removed"<br />

 * **Data Params**